 Mother cats will typically start to wean their kittens off their milk at one month of age.
-That does not mean that this is the time that the kittens can go home, though.
+This does not mean that this is the time that the kittens can go home, though.
 The next month of life is still full of essentials for a growing kitten, even if it isn't consuming its mother's milk all of the time.

-Ideally, kittens should go to their new home around twelve weeks old.
-While some kittens can go home earlier, the closer you wait until twelve or thirteen weeks, the better off the kitten will be.
-Your cat's chances of being healthy, well-socialized, and properly developed are dramatically increased by spending time with his mother and littermates.
+Ideally, kittens should go to their new home around 12 weeks of age.
+While some kittens can go home earlier, the closer you wait until 12 or 13 weeks, the better off the kitten will be.
+Your cat's chances of being healthy, well-socialized, and properly developed are dramatically increased by allowing it to spend extra time with its mother and littermates.